rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 the pool so that it can be reused by other components or tasks when needed.

 Please note that the connection pooling only works for the same connection strings.
-For every connection string that differs there is going to be a sepearate pool
+For every connection string that differs there is going to be a separate pool

-This behaviour - returning connections back to the pool when the work is done - does work very well in a scenario with concurrent tasks.
+This behavior - returning connections back to the pool when the work is done - does work very well in a scenario with concurrent tasks.
 There may be a use-case where you don't won't to query your database in parallel and you want to leave the connection open, avoiding the pooling.
 [For this scenario you can use the `LeaveOpen` property on the connection managers.](https://github.com/roadrunnerlenny/etlbox/issues/39)